-Germany recorded a Current Account surplus of 7.10 percent of the country's Gross Domestic Product in 2019. source: EUROSTAT
+Germany recorded a Current Account surplus of 7 percent of the country's Gross Domestic Product in 2020. source: EUROSTAT

-Current Account to GDP in Germany averaged 3 percent from 1980 until 2019, reaching an all time high of 8.60 percent in 2015 and a record low of -1.80 percent in 2000.
+Current Account to GDP in Germany averaged 3.11 percent from 1980 until 2020, reaching an all time high of 8.60 percent in 2015 and a record low of -1.80 percent in 2000.
 This page provides - Germany Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Germany Current Account to GDP - values, historical data and charts - was last updated on January of 2021.
+Germany Current Account to GDP - values, historical data and charts - was last updated on April of 2021.